mmaazkhanhere/agent-cuts-backend/README.md

 # **AgentCut: AI-Powered Video Content Curation**
 AgentCut is an advanced application designed to transform raw video into ready-to-post, high-impact social media content.
-By intelligently segmenting videos, scoring content, and generating compelling text, ClipGenius streamlines content creation for creators and marketers.
+By intelligently segmenting videos, scoring content, and generating compelling text, AgentCut streamlines content creation for creators and marketers.

 ## **Features**
 - **Intelligent Video Segmentation:** Divides videos into meaningful segments using a dedicated Video Segmentation Agent.